 Major Accords in Sustainability

-The PSSG identified the following major sustainability accords that President Beal signed in 2010:
+The PSSG identified the following major sustainability accords signed by President Beal:

 Development of a Statement of Values